ナム

 They’d hit a rough patch recently.
 Gas was expensive here in Sapporo, because less people needed it – what kind of sense did that make?
 All it took was a few days of fun in the city to nearly empty their wallets, and now they couldn’t get the jeep out of town.
 At first, Matsumi suggested looking for underground street fights or a casino or whatever she always looked for, but Muro suggested they split up and do honest work for a bit.
 The nice thing about their world, s he’d said, was that people were always valuable – all three of them would get hired in no time.

 She’d been right about that part, but so, so wrong about the whole plan.
 Muro almost stumbled into the tall, bearded head chef, and mumbling an apology didn’t spare him the chef’s icy glare.
 He steadied himself before he went on, since he figured the floor was probably wet – and it was.
-The clattering of dishes, silver against china, told him the left side was full, so he turned right, inched forward, and finally, finally dropped the load of dishes into an open sink.
+The clattering of dishes in his left ear, silver against china, meant the left side was full, so he turned right, inched forward, and finally, finally dropped the load of dishes into an open sink.

 His phone vibrated in his pocket.
 He decided to sit down outside before seeing what that was about; it didn’t keep vibrating, so it wasn’t a call, thank god.
 Once he’d found a clear spot behind the restaurant’s back wall, the maximum distance from the nearest dumpster, he checked his phone.